 Because of the earlier appearance of the Cretaceous dinosaurs in the museum, the Late Cretaceous area just features one video on the mass extinction, so this is seemingly limited even though the animals of the time have already been covered.

 The Mammals Take Over section begins straight after the K-Pg extinction, and talks about the diversification of mammals following the extinction event.
 Numerous skeletons and fossils are here, including a Hyaenodon cruentus skull, and Palaeochiropteryx tupaiodon, an extinct Eocene bat.

 This is followed by a massive time jump to two million years ago, so a vast expanse of time is missing, however this is probably due to a lack of space and doesn’t take away from the overall tour.
 Visitors can journey into a vast artificial cave system and find a massive woolly mammoth and its infant.
-Continuing will reveal the laughing hyena, and after leaving the cave visitors can see some hiding wolves and a ferocious feline lurking on the rocks above.
+Continuing will reveal the laughing hyaena, and after leaving the cave visitors can see some hiding wolves and a ferocious feline lurking on the rocks above.

 The Late Quaternary (Pleistocene) section begins with an imposing Megaloceros giganteus skeletal cast.
 The history of 18, 000 years ago focuses largely on climate and the animals that survived during this time.
 A massive woolly mammoth skeletal cast and woolly rhino model mark the exit of the area, and a timeline exploring the years of human breakthroughs after the ice age links to the final chapter of the exhibit.